wuzhengy/TAU/Communication over DHT.md

             this is the 2nd degree connection
       }
 ```
+## Chat communication
+Each public key peer will check friend's mutable item for gossip and publish according to round robin and gossip intelligence.
+### Demand is a type of gossip
+* We use gossip to request sender to publish certain informaton, after we can not find any data value from get.
+One action data life cycle starts from get, then to demand if not found.
+Each node will maintain a gossip pool in its own memory, logging its friends' communication history. <br>

+#### Demand Exmaple in community:  TBD
+* mutable key:  pk + salt("demand" + "chainID"); value: immutable hash1, hash2; gossip of missing data of mutable and latest sent data of blk/tx
+When a node X send Y some mutable item, we will fill in gossip info to remaining space to help update Y's gossip pool for future making traversal decision.
+Therefore, a mutable item shall always be full <br>

 ### Mutable items format
 After B scanned A's QR code(public key), B start to post "demand" to A, then expect read from A's response, given A has B's QR code scanned into A's peer list as well.